fractalide/fractalide-oz/README.md

 License
 --------
 AGPL v3-or-later, all content published on this platform is licensed as Community Commons.
 This is not a dual commercial licensed project.
 You own your contributions.
+If you want your content private, then encrypt it.